Code-Institute-Submissions/ms2-ashtreeestates/README.md

 1. [Bootstrap 4.5.2:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website, such as the navbar, carousels and cards features.
 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Raleway' font which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Roboto' font which is used on all pages throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [Git](https://git-scm.com/)